 Local taxes need to be reported, collected, and remitted by the 15th of the month following the end of the reporting quarter.
 Failure to report by this due date may result in fines and penalties.

-Lake Travis Short Term Rental Laws
+8. Lake Travis, Texas Short Term Rental Laws

 There are no short term rental regulations applying to the entire Lake Travis area.
 Each city may or may not have policies regulating the vacation rental industry there.
 Airbnb hosts need to familiarize themselves with these policies and assure compliance.